 It's worth noting that you can also provide the same full color image within the tintedImageProvider, and that image will be templatized instead of desaturated.
 We use this technique in many of the standard watchOS complications.

 Lastly, you may want to provide an alternate two-piece image in tinted contexts.

 To achieve this, create a CLKImageProvider with both one-piece and two-piece template images.
 Then supply this object in the CLKFullColorImageProvider initializer alongside the full color image.
 In tinted contexts, ClockKit will determine if the one-piece or two-piece image should be utilized.

 Here's a chart from the Human Interface Guidelines with various graphic complication layouts.

 And here you can see the same layouts in a tinted environment.

+Remember that ClockKit will alter the appearance of complications in tinted contexts.
+Tint color in tinted graphic complications is determined by the system, as informed by the customer's color selection.
 And lastly, we've supplied new API that allows you to provide alternate template images to be displayed in tinted contexts.

 If you're new to complications or would like to learn more, check out these videos on developer.apple.com.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.